 When a certificate renewal occurs, the key pair, Not After date, and the data of the Distinguished Name and Subject Alternative Name of the certificate remains the same as the first issuance.
-For that reason, Multicert reuses the previous verified information in its sole description.
+For that reason, Multicert reuses the previous verified information in its sole description within the limits of information reuse described in section 4.6.1.

 When certificate replacement occurs, the Distinguished Name and/or Subject Alternative Name information may change.
 In this case, additional validation is provided if needed.